 The PATH to Care Center also offers prevention consultations (learn how to make positive change to prevent SVSH in your classroom, lab, program, or department); prevention workshops for groups; and workshops on how to respond with care to survivors.
-To request a workshop, please email the PATH to Care Center at pathtocare@berkeley.edu (mailto:pathtocare@berkeley.edu).
+To request a workshop, please email the PATH to Care Center at pathtocare@berkeley.edu.